Transportation From LaGuardia Airport To New Jersey

 - Recommended by the newspapers USA Today & The Huffington Post

-Take Yellow Taxi To Long Island Railroad (LIRR), Then Take LIRR To Manhattan
+Option 2: Yellow Taxi From LaGuardia To Long Island Railroad

 Step 1: Go From LaGuardia Airport To Woodside LIRR Station

-From LaGuardia Airport, take yellow taxi to the “Woodside” Long Island Railroad (LIRR) station, located at the intersection of Roosevelt Avenue and 61st Street in Queens.
+Take a yellow taxi from your LaGuardia Airport terminal to Woodside Station, located at the intersection of Roosevelt Avenue and 61st Street in Queens.

 Don’t worry, you’re not going to Long Island!
 You will be taking an LIRR train from Queens to Penn Station in Manhattan.

 Step 2: Take LIRR Train From Woodside Station To Penn Station

-The train ride from Woodside to Penn Station takes about 15 minutes; there are trains every few minutes; no need to plan for a specific train.
-Buy your ticket in the station, not on the train; it’s cheaper that way.
+From Woodside Station, take an LIRR train to Penn Station in Manhattan (about 15 minutes).
+There are trains every few minutes; no need to plan for a specific train.
+Buy your ticket in the station, not on the train; it’s much cheaper that way.